Stem cell transplants need a lot of preparation and recovery takes many months. It can help to think of the process in stages:

 Brothers or sisters are most likely to have HLA proteins that are similar to yours.
 Around 1 in 3 people have a brother or sister who is a good match.

 A transplant using stem cells from a volunteer is called a ‘matched unrelated donor’ (MUD) transplant.
 The chance of finding a matched unrelated donor depends on your ethnicity.
 People of European descent are most likely to find a suitable match.
 People of black and minority ethnic groups are not well represented in stem cell donor registries and are less likely to find a match.
-People of rare, mixed ethnicity may find it difficult to find a donor.
+People of rare, mixed ethnicity may find it difficult to find a matched unrelated donor.

 - Umbilical cord blood from an unrelated donor: Umbilical cord blood does not have to be as closely matched to your HLA type as other sources of stem cells.
 It is more likely to be used for children than adults because it contains fewer stem cells than other sources.
 Registers of stored umbilical cord blood are available.